 I need to first start with the fact that…

-When you see two relevant pages competing for the same term but both on the first page – that’s actually good and going to increase your chance of getting clicks.
+When you see mulitple pages competing for the same term but both on the first page – that’s actually good and going to increase your chance of getting clicks.

 The issue with keyword cannibalization is when it stops you from getting onto the first page, so you need to consider whether you’re actually stuck because of it, or not.

 For those of you that are struggling with keyword cannibalization holding you back from rankings, here’s how to fix it.